MrJoeKr/killers-game-analysis/README.md

 * Open [analysis.ipynb](./analysis.ipynb) file to see an analysis of the game.
 * [game.py](./game.py) contains functions for generating a game and data.

+### What was the intention to make this repo?

+Sheer curiosity to find out how the cycles distribution looks like.
+It was also fun.

 Enjoy.
 - MrJoeKr